nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 - constant variance
 - purely mean-variance optimization

-As a result, this project adopts a risk-first approach, where exposure is adjusted dynamically based on market volatility, not solely on directional forecasts.
+As a result, this project adopts a **risk-first approach**, where exposure is adjusted dynamically based on market volatility, not solely on directional forecasts.

 3. Strategy Description